Homepage / Bullion Coins: Mexican Bullion / 2 oz. Mexican Silver Libertad

 Libertad

-In 1996, the Mexican Mint added two coin sizes to already popular silver Libertad series, they were 2 oz. and 5 oz.
+In 1996, the Mexican Mint added two sizes, the 2 oz and 5 oz, to the popular silver Libertad series.

-The Libertad's design and its limited mintage makes it one of the most highly sought after physical bullion silver investments.
+The Libertad's design and limited mintage make it one of the most highly sought-after physical bullion silver investments.

 Mexican Independence